Olivier-Kango/tiki/temp/public/README.md

 # temp/public/

-For temp files that need to be http readable by the end user's browser.
+DEPRECATED For temp files that need to be http readable by the end user's browser.
+Will all move to public/temp

 What's here: